Article

 1. AI ethicist

-AI ethicists ensure ethical considerations are kept in mind throughout the development of AI systems and solutions.
-They may have some technical expertise, but their understanding of the social and moral implications of AI takes precedence.
+These professionals make sure ethical considerations are implemented throughout AI systems and solutions development.
+Ethicists may have some technical expertise, but their understanding of AI's social and moral implications takes precedence.

-Common responsibilities include guiding the development of AI products based on ethical considerations, and ensuring regulations and standards are complied with throughout the implementation process.
+Common responsibilities include guiding the development of AI products based on ethical considerations and ensuring compliance with regulations and standards throughout the implementation process.

 2. Project manager

-Project managers oversee AI initiatives to ensure they align with company goals and objectives.
-The need is expected to continue to grow even more in the coming years, as new developments in AI offer tremendous potential for streamlining and improving project management.
+Project managers oversee AI projects to ensure they align with company goals and objectives.
+This need is expected to grow even more in the coming years as new developments in AI offer tremendous potential for streamlining and improving project management.

 As the desire for AI systems and products keeps growing within various companies and organizations, the complexity of such efforts also increases, which increases the need for skilled project managers.